mongodb/docs/source/includes/list-table-alert-notification-methods-org.rst

        account.
 Enter only the PagerDuty service key.
 Define escalation rules and alert assignments directly in PagerDuty.

-       This option is available only for alerts that you must acknowledge.
-Informational alerts like |a-service| user has joined the organization can't use this notification method.

        Acknowledge PagerDuty alerts from the PagerDuty dashboard.

        .. include:: /includes/fact-pagerduty-api-key-decommission.rst